JeffersonLab/epics2kafka/README.md

 # epics2kafka
-Transfers [EPICS CA](https://epics-controls.org) messages into [Kafka](https://kafka.apache.org) via the [Kafka Connect](https://kafka.apache.org/documentation/#connect) interface.
+Transfer [EPICS CA](https://epics-controls.org) messages into [Kafka](https://kafka.apache.org) via the [Kafka Connect](https://kafka.apache.org/documentation/#connect) interface.

-We are examining various APIs for interacting with Kafka and Pulsar.
-This project in particular is examining leveraging Kafka as infrastructure - using Kafka "Connector" or "Streams" insteads of basic Producer API such that scaling and high availability are provided.
-Why re-invent a custom clustering system, load balancing, etc?
+Leverages Kafka as infrastructure - uses Kafka Connect API instead of the Kafka Producer API such that scaling and high availability are provided.

 We have a demo server (internal only) at kafkatest.acc.jlab.org.
 Instructions on how to setup a server can be found here: [Internal Wiki](https://accwiki.acc.jlab.org/do/view/SysAdmin/ApacheKafka), or use the public docs:  https://kafka.apache.org/.